VisionLabs/FaceEngine/README.md

 Look into *cmake/* folder for a CMake find script for the SDK.
 You are not forced to use CMake but we advise for it.

-Currently we support Linux and Windows.
+Currently we support Linux, Jetson and Windows.

 Note, that the SDK is officially supported on RedHat Linux families (RHEL, CentOS, Fedora).

 **Python version**
-PythonBindings were tested with python 3.4 and python 3.6.
+PythonBindings were tested with python 3.4, 3.5 and python 3.6.
 Other versions may work as well(2.7 and higher), **x64**.

 Only basic methods and classes of LUNA SDK were binded.

-**On Unix (Linux, Ubuntu 18)**
+**On Unix (Linux, Ubuntu 18, Jetson)**
 * GCC 4.8.5 or higher
 * A compiler with C++11 support
 * CMake >= 3.6